 Upper limit of normal ambulatory blood pressure monitoring values

 Normal ambulatory blood pressure during the day is <135/<85 mm Hg and <120/<70 mm Hg at night.
 Levels above 140/90 mm Hg during the day and 125/75 mm Hg at night should be considered as abnormal.

 Downside to ambulatory blood pressure monitoring

-- It is not widely available although this is improving.
+- It is not universally available although this is improving.